ozfortress/ozfortress_docs/docs/rules/global.md

 # Global Ruleset
-!!! warning "Please Note/Disclaimer"
+!!! failure "Disclaimer"
     **ozfortress is not affiliated with or sponsored by Valve Corporation.**

     **The sale of in-game ozfortress medals, as well as any other medals, is strictly prohibited.**

-    **Valve maintains a strict policy that league and tournament runners against the sale of Medals/Promotional items by league and tournament organizers,** and this policy extends to players seeking to acquire such Medals/Promotional Items, whether through in-game currency, real money, or other means.
+    **Valve maintains a strict policy that league and tournament runners should never sell/allow the sale of Medals/Promotional**, and this policy extends to players seeking to acquire such Medals/Promotional Items, whether through in-game currency, real money, or other means.

-    Additionally, selling a slot on an active roster for in-game items or money is also **strictly prohibited**.
 Individuals or parties caught engaging in the sale or trade of medals will be reported directly to Valve.

+    Selling a slot on an active roster for in-game items or money is also **strictly prohibited** by ozfortress.

 ## 1. Ruleset Information
 ### 1.1.
 Global Ruleset